-OCTOBER 2019
+OCTOBER 2023

-10-1-2019: Last day for municipalities to withdraw from polling place "combinations" for the next calendar year.
-The deadline to withdraw from combined polling places is October 1st in the calendar year before the presidential nomination primary is held.
+10-1-2023: Last day for municipalities to withdraw from polling place "combinations" for the next calendar year.
+The deadline to withdraw from combined polling places is October 1 in the calendar year before the presidential nomination primary is held.
 This is an earlier deadline to withdraw than in other years.
+The county auditor must provide notice of withdrawal to the OSS within ten days.
 M.S.
 204B.14, subd.
-2(b), para.
-7
+2(b).